 The iSEEK Corporation’s management and staff have provided Peterbilt with excellent support over the two years of association with their CADseek product. iSEEK has been very responsive incorporating product enhancements to address our needs.
 Their

 CADSEEK product has the functionality necessary to help our company reduce costs through several paths.
 CADSEEK can improve reuse and repurposing of existing designs by rapidly identifying similar parts through both geometric model based comparison and attribute based search engines.
 The tool can also rapidly identify existing duplicate parts permitting cost savings through consolidation, standardization and part number reduction. iSEEK’s technical expertise and proprietary approaches for geometric comparison have been well proven in our evaluations.”

 Rick Mihelic, Engineering Systems Manager, Peterbilt Motors Company

-"CADSEEK has had a good acceptance among our designers, and we have measured the reuse of about 30 parts already.
+"CADSEEK has had good acceptance among our designers, and we have measured [the benefit of] reuse of about 30 parts already.
 We attained six times the return on our investment within seven months of deploying CADSEEK."